ThatLuckyBear/Lucky_GGST/baiken-cheatsheet.md

 ## Matchups

+## Bedman
+2HS gets blown up becaues they can covert easily from ariel attacks there are definitely holes in block strings to mash 5p but they need to be labbed (test)

 ## Bridget
 monster lots of high low and command throw mixups but there are definitely holes in offense.

+## chipp
+hes gonna getcha. not matter how far he looks he can hit you 100% is he left or right?
+DUNNO!!
+LOL!! confirms are abosolutely essential when in the corner he can crossup easily hes squishy but has guts so he can hang on sometimes when health is low, go for bigger damage combos just to be sure tatami helps a lot but it isn't a cure all he has a directly straight down dive kick so don't challenge him without purpose if hes invisible you can hit him but dont risk it for the buscuit counter is useless on wakeup but good during block strings (alpha blade cannot be countered) When does his turn end?
+- when he does X?

 ## happy chaos
 this duuuude shoots you a lot and has a schmixup game.
 It's hard to find holes but there are ways of getting through.